sccn/sccn.github.io/workshops/EEGLAB_2010_Taiwan.md

 <td>Group research reports and discussion
 </td></tr></tbody></table>

-Matlab and matrix introductory reading material
+MATLAB and matrix introductory reading material
 -----------------------------------------------

-EEGLAB graphic interface is built on top of the powerful Matlab scripting language.
-Enjoying the full capabilities of EEGLAB for building macro commands and performing custom and automated processing requires the ability to manipulate EEGLAB data structures in Matlab.
+EEGLAB graphic interface is built on top of the powerful MATLAB scripting language.
+Enjoying the full capabilities of EEGLAB for building macro commands and performing custom and automated processing requires the ability to manipulate EEGLAB data structures in MATLAB.
-Because of time constrains, we will NOT provide an introduction to the Matlab language.
-Instead users need to familiarize themselves with Matlab prior to the workshop.
-Users of Matlab 7: we recommend running the following demos and reading the following help sections.
+Because of time constrains, we will NOT provide an introduction to the MATLAB language.
+Instead users need to familiarize themselves with MATLAB prior to the workshop.
+Users of MATLAB 7: we recommend running the following demos and reading the following help sections.

-After opening the Matlab desktop, select menu item "Help Demos" and run the following demos.
-Note that while the demo is running, you can retype the text (or copy it) to the main Matlab window:
+After opening the MATLAB desktop, select menu item "Help Demos" and run the following demos.
+Note that while the demo is running, you can retype the text (or copy it) to the main MATLAB window:
 - Mathematics - Basic Matrix Operations
 - Mathematics - Matrix manipulations
 - Graphics - 2-D Plots